AdityaaS18/TicTacToe-game/README.md

-Here's a `README.md` file based on the provided Tic-Tac-Toe code:

----

 # Tic-Tac-Toe Game with Minimax Algorithm

 This is a Python implementation of the classic Tic-Tac-Toe game, where you can play against another player or an AI opponent that uses the Minimax algorithm for making optimal moves.